pokowaka/stable-diffusion/README.md

 ## The gradio UI now has every feature on one page.
 See usage below.

 ## The flash attention Windows support has arrived!
-To try it out, `pip install xformers` (on linux) or `pip install https://github.com/neonsecret/xformers/releases/download/v0.14/xformers-0.0.14.dev0-cp39-cp39-win_amd64.whl` (on windows)
+To try it out, `pip install xformers` (on linux) or `pip install https://github.com/neonsecret/xformers/releases/download/v0.14/xformers-0.0.14.dev0-cp39-cp39-win_amd64.whl` (on windows, python 3.9)

 # The project is completely open-source and free, and is only maintained by me.
 If you want to support me, I have a [ko-fi](https://ko-fi.com/neonsecret)